MicrosoftDocs/minecraft-creator/creator/ScriptAPI/Minecraft/Dimension.md

 spawnEntity(identifier: string, location: BlockLocation): Entity `

 Creates a new entity (e.g., a mob) at the specified location.
-This type was introduced as of version 1.17.10.21.
+This method was introduced as of version 1.17.10.21.
 #### Arguments
 | Param | Type | Description |
 | :--- | :--- | :---: |